DanielChrobak/Hyper-V-GPU-Manager/README.md

 # Should output GPU partition details

 # If no output, configure GPU partition
-Select "Configure GPU Partition" from menu
+Select "GPU Partition" from menu

 # Verify Windows installation
 # Connect to VM, open Device Manager